lemlac/mulem/docs/reference.md

 -- `"""@@` closes the matching `@@"""`.
 ```

-You can put a raw string enclosed in `@` signs at the start of a new line without breaking a block.
+Sometimes, we just want to copy and paste string data without formatting it.
+To help with this, Mulang allows you to put a raw string enclosed in `@` signs at the start of a new line without breaking a block.
 Significant whitespace is temporarially disabled when the line starts with `@`-style raw string, and the parser ignores indentation significance while inside the raw string.
 All whitespace and characters are put into the string without formatting until it gets to the matching `''@` marker.
-Then, reident to resume the block.
-This is useful for when you really just want to copy and paste data directly into the code without indenting.
+Then, re-ident in the next line to resume the block.
+This is useful for debugging and embedding data in code.

 ```
 block: